/* * external links open in new window */

 Ayutthaya’s ruins are famous for a Buddha head entangled in tree roots at Wat Mahathat.
 Right: Wat Phra Sri Rattana Mahathat Rajaworaviharn at Si Satchanalai

 To get off the beaten path, stay an extra day to visit the nearby Si Satchanalai, one of Thailand’s hidden secrets!
 It’s 60-kilometer away and part of the same UNESCO designation.
 (Si Satchanalai was the spiritual capital while Sukhothai was the political head of the first kingdom of Thailand.)
-For details on how to visit, check out my Instagram highlight on Si Satchanalai.
+Check out my Instagram story highlight about how to visit to Si Satchanalai!

 Check out my Instagram highlight about how to visit to Si Satchanalai!